phhien203/gixer/README.md

 # Gixer

 Gixer is a Github User Search cloned web app.
 It provides users the ability to search Github user by username.
+You can try the app at [gixer.netlify.app](https://gixer.netlify.app).
+You don't need to login to use the app.

 <p style="text-align: center;"><img src="https://gixer.netlify.com/assets/readme/gixer-ui.png" width="450"></p>